Procaseycash/larang-paginator/README.md

   from: the key the eventService will use in mapping when data has responded from paginator. (from key must be unique to every component using pagination)
   data: (paginated response), this must be the first data rendered from the component which information are picked to generate the pagination.
   limit: paginated data per page, default is 50.
+  perNav: navigation bar to show at a time: defualt is 5.
   ````

   A sample larangPaginator built url for paginating will be `http://localhost:8088/api/organizations?page=1&paginate=5`